aryan0821/sync.io/README.md

 ### Email Relevance Analysis

-The bot uses Claude AI to analyze emails and determine if they should be forwarded to Slack.
-Factors considered:
+The bot uses **Claude AI** to analyze emails and determine if they should be forwarded to Slack.
+Claude analyzes each email's:
-- Email subject and content
-- Sender information
-- Urgency indicators
+- **Subject line**: Extracts key topics and urgency indicators
+- **Sender information**: Identifies important contacts and relationships
+- **Content preview**: Analyzes first 500 characters for relevance
-- Project/work-related keywords
+- **Context matching**: Matches against project/work-related keywords

+**How it works:**
+1. Bot receives unread email from Outlook/Microsoft Graph
+2. Extracts subject, sender, and content preview (first 500 chars)
+3. Sends to Claude AI with prompt asking for relevance analysis
+4. Claude returns:
+   - `isRelevant`: Boolean indicating if email should be forwarded
+   - `confidence`: Score from 0.0 to 1.0
+   - `reasoning`: Explanation of why it's relevant or not
+   - `category`: Optional categorization (e.g., "urgent", "project-related")
+5. Only emails above the confidence threshold are forwarded to Slack

+**Claude API Integration:**
+- Uses Anthropic's Claude API for email analysis
-- Customizable confidence threshold
+- Configurable confidence threshold (default: 0.6)
+- Provides reasoning for transparency
+- Handles API errors gracefully with fallback behavior

 ### Manual Email Check